12 Money-Saving Ways to Beat the Summer Heat

 Cut back on appliance use.

 Also, if you can turn it off, turn it off.
 Using your washing machine, dryer, dishwasher, TV, computer, and leaving the lights on not only chugs up a ton of power, but they also emit a significant amount of radiant heat.
-Don’t get me wrong, energy efficient appliances, like this $998 Samsung Stainless Steel Fridge from Home Depot, are great and I think they’re the only way to go when appliance shopping, but just because they’re energy efficient doesn't mean they’re not actively heating your home every time you run them.
+Don’t get me wrong, energy efficient appliances are great and I think they’re the only way to go when appliance shopping, but just because they’re energy efficient doesn't mean they’re not actively heating your home every time you run them.

 Don’t let hot air get trapped in your attic.